cjnaz/lanmonitor/README.md

 # lanmonitor

-lanmonitor tracks the state of hosts, services, web pages, processes, and local filesystem age on your server and local area network.
+lanmonitor tracks the state of SELinux, hosts, services, web pages, processes, and local filesystem age on your server and local area network.
 A text message notification is sent for any/each monitored _item_ that's out of sorts (not running, not responding, ...).

 ## Usage